 Lassa fever in focus: experts from Nigeria and Germany meet!

-at a time when health is at the forefront, a workshop for the prevention of zoonoses at the Friedrich Loeffler Institute (Fli) on the island of Riems, district of Vorpommern-Greifswald, has attracted the attention of the health and science community.
-On July 9, 2025, 24 experts from Nigeria and Germany gathered to discuss Lassa fever, an illness that is widespread in Nigeria.
-The aim of the meeting was to develop measures to combat the Lassa fever at the interface of animal, humans and the environment.
+At a time when health is at the forefront, a workshop on zoonoses prevention at the Friedrich Loeffler Institute (FLI) on the island of Riems, Vorpommern-Greifswald district, has attracted the attention of the health and scientific community.
+On July 9, 2025, 24 experts from Nigeria and Germany gathered to discuss Lassa fever, a disease that is widespread in Nigeria.
+The aim of the meeting was to develop measures to combat Lassa fever at the interface between animals, humans and the environment.
 This collaboration brought together various institutions, including the Nigerian Center for Disease Control (NCDC), the National Veterinary Research Institute (NVRI), the University of Ibadan (UI) and the Robert Koch Institute (RKI).
-[NDR] (https://www.ndr.de/nachrichten/mecklenburg-vorpommern/lassa-fießer-im-fokus-auf-dems ,Mvregiogiogswald-294.html) reports that the participants evaluate data from the Nigerian state of Ebonyi in order to gain scientific knowledge and to use practical measures for the affected communities in Nigeria develop.
+[NDR].

-But what exactly makes this disease so worrying?
-Lassa fever is zoonose, i.e. an illness that can be transferred to humans by animals.
-According to a comprehensive report on the outbreak in Nigeria 2019, the emergency reaction is often affected by weak coordination.
-An Incident Management System (IMS) that acts in the context of one Health approach could significantly improve the reaction to such outbursts.
-In fact, 5,057 people were tested for Lassa fever in Nigeria in 2019, with 833 of which were confirmed as positive cases.
-This underlines the need for targeted and structured coordination in the event of outbreaks of illness pmc.
+But what exactly makes this condition so worrying?
+Lassa fever is a zoonosis, a disease that can be transmitted from animals to people.
+Emergency response is often hampered by weak coordination, according to a comprehensive report on Nigeria's 2019 outbreak.
+An Incident Management System (IMS) operating in the context of a One Health approach could significantly improve the response to such outbreaks.
+In fact, 5,057 people were tested for Lassa fever in Nigeria in 2019, with 833 of them confirmed as positive cases.
+This highlights the need for targeted and structured coordination during disease outbreaks PMC.

 One Health: A holistic approach

 The results of the workshop on the island of Riems illustrate the importance of intensifying the measures listed and promoting cooperation.
-The experts agree that only a coordinated approach across all sectors can effectively act against zoonoses such as Lassa fever.
-With a good hand and a clear focus on the transmission chains between humans, animals and the environment, it could be possible to successfully curb the spread of such diseases in the future and to raise awareness of this topic.
+The experts agree that only a coordinated approach across all sectors can effectively combat zoonoses such as Lassa fever.
+With a good hand and a clear focus on the transmission chains between humans, animals and the environment, it could be possible to successfully contain the spread of such diseases in the future and raise awareness of this issue.